 Cotton fabrics – Cretonne, Chintz, Ticking & Canvas

-There are more than 100 Types of cotton fabric but not all of them are used as upholstery fabrics.
+There are more than 100 Types of cotton fabric names but not all of them are used as upholstery fabrics.

 If you are looking for a tightly woven, long-lasting thick fabric that is inexpensive, malleable, and breathable, the canvas is the number one choice.
 Drill cloth is a plain canvas material that is very durable and tear-resistant.
 It is an affordable upholstery fabric which is a favorite of many, though the plain looks are a deterrent for some.
 Know more about canvas here.